 - a-c.
 Visual resources are those physical features that make up the environment, including landforms, geological features, water, trees and other plants, and elements of the human cultural landscape.
 A scenic vista, then, would be a publicly accessible vantage point such as a road, park, trail, or scenic overlook from which distant or landscape-scale views of a beautiful or otherwise important assembly of visual resources can be taken-in.
 As generally described in the Environmental Setting and Surrounding Land Uses section, above, this area is defined by a mix of vineyard, winery, and residential uses.
-The project would not result in substantial damage to scenic resources or substantially degrade the visual character or quality of the site and its surroundings.
-The project site is currently developed with an existing winery, parking area, a fire protection pond, irrigation pond, process wastewater pond, sanitary wastewater pond, and two (2) existing wells.
-Proposed physical improvements as part of the project consist of the installation of a left turn lane on Cuttings Wharf Road at the project's access driveway, replacement of the lawn area between the Still House building and hospitality building with decomposed granite for use as additional 10,000 square foot outdoor seating area, and the upgrading of the existing wastewater treatment system.
+The project would not result in substantial damage to scenic resources or substantially degrade the visual character or guality of the site and its surroundings.
+The project site is developed with two winery buildings, 0.6 acres of vineyards, a residence, two residential cut and cover structures (not a part of the winery), and a paved parking area.
+Proposed physical improvements as part of the project consist of the expansion of the existing winery and bathroom buildings, construction of a new two-story 3,000 square foot barrel barn and case goods storage building and 1,083 square foot hospitality building, installation of a 10,500 gallon water storage tank, improvement of the existing access road to County standards, and the upgrading of the existing wastewater treatment system.
+These structures would include a building form to create an agricultural theme consistent with the context of the surrounding project area and would not exceed a height of 30 feet.
+Materials would include redwood board and bat siding and dark red roofing to match the existing winery building roofing.
+As identified in the requested variance application, the hospitality and bathroom building structures propose to be set back approximately 100 feet from the centerline of the private roadway while the barrel barn and case goods storage building would be located approximately 50 feet within the 300 foot winery setback and the proposed tank barn and covered crush pad would be constructed approximately 25 feet within the 300 foot winery setback.
+Although a variance for a reduced setback is requested, parking and structures would be screened from the private roadway, Spring Mountain Road and adjoining properties by existing trees and shrubs.
 There are no rock outcroppings visible from the road or other designated scenic resources on the property.
-As Cuttings Wharf Road is not considered a Viewshed Road and there is minimal visual impact from the road, there is a less than significant impact to a scenic vista. - d.
-The construction of the left turn lane may result in the installation of additional lighting that may have the potential to impact nighttime views.
+Although Spring Mountain Road is considered a Viewshed Road, the proposed development would not be visible from this roadway because of topography, existing vegetation, and the distance of the site from Spring Mountain Road via the private access road.
+There are no rock outcroppings visible from the road or other designated scenic resources on the property.
+Because there is minimal visual impact from the road, there is a less than significant impact to a scenic vista. - d.
+The construction of the new structures would result in the installation of additional lighting that may have the potential to impact nighttime views.
 Although the project is in an area that has existing nighttime lighting, the installation of new sources of nighttime lights may affect nighttime views.
 Pursuant to standard Napa County conditions of approval for wineries, outdoor lighting would be required to be shielded and directed downwards, with only low level lighting allowed in parking areas.
 As designed, and as subject to the standard condition of approval, below, the project would not have a significant impact resulting from new sources of outside lighting.